By Gautier Krings

 Generating data that looks like the real thing may seem a fantastic playground for businessmen.
 If they can replicate datasets, they could do simulations that allow them to predict consumer behavior and consequently set up winning strategies!
 The reality is unfortunately not that exciting, because as we mentioned earlier, synthetic models only replicate specific properties of the data.
 They cannot match a given dataset perfectly; only simulate general trends.

 To make an analogy, you could possibly simulate an advertising campaign in SIM city, but it would teach you nothing about the real world response to your campaign because SIM city inhabitants are not reacting to the product like humans.
 You are always bound by what you can model.
 However, using synthetic data has some great advantages, too.
 First, it might be useful for visualization purposes and to test the scalability as well as the robustness of new algorithms.
 This is absolutely key for everyone who is busy with big data applications.
 Second, the resulting indicators can be shared broadly, often as open data.
 So it contributes to the community’s general big data/algorithmic knowledge.

 Synthetic data is a useful tool to safely share data for testing the scalability of algorithms and the performance of new software.
 It cannot be used for research purposes however, as it only aims at reproducing specific properties of the data.
 Producing quality synthetic data is complicated because the more complex the system, the more difficult it is to keep track of all the features that need to be similar to real data.

 The advent of tougher privacy regulations is making it necessary for data owners to prepare themselves for restricted access to private data (even their own!).
 As big data tools become increasingly widespread, an investment in simulating real data is critical.
 Whether it is to develop an in-house generator or pay for ad-hoc development, companies will have to include these new realities in their strategic planning.

-By Gautier Krings, Chief Scientist at Real Impact Analytics
+By Gautier Krings, Chief Scientist at former Real Impact Analytics